viclen/word-search-app/README.md

 # word-search-app
-Word Search App for Shopify
+Word Search App for Shopify Mobile Developer Intern Challenge 2020.

 ## Features
+These are the features of the app.
+The additional features I made when I finished the required and the bonus ones, because I enjoyed learning it and I couldn't stop just with the simplest.

 ### Required
 - Create a word search mobile app for Android. :white_check_mark: